MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-overview.md

 ## Feature documentation

 To learn more about the Event Hubs user experience, refer to the [Azure Event Hubs documentation](/azure/event-hubs/).
-This documentation applies to both editions of Event Hubs, and contains topics on using Event Hubs and activities such as:
+This documentation applies to both editions of Event Hubs, and contains topics such as:

 - Details on [Event Hubs concepts](/azure/event-hubs/event-hubs-features)
 - How to [create an Event Hubs cluster and namespace](/azure/event-hubs/event-hubs-dedicated-cluster-create-portal)